RAGE-Workshop/2024/submission.markdown

 ## Paper Format

-Submissions must comply with the ACM Standard conference paper template ("conference") with 10pt font, default line-spacing and margins.
+Submissions must comply with the IEEE Standard conference paper template ("conference") with 10pt font, default line-spacing and margins.
 Templates are available at [Manuscript Templates for Conference Proceedings](https://www.ieee.org/conferences/publishing/templates.html).

 When using the LaTeX template, the document class declaration should look as follows: